garrandall/popular-music-data/tracks/come-home-faith-hill.md

 So come home

-Everything i can’t be
+Everything I can’t be
 Is everything you should be
-And that’s why i need you here
+And that’s why I need you here
-Everything i can’t be
+Everything I can’t be
 Is everything you should be
-And that’s why i need you here
+And that’s why I need you here
 So hear this now